Dundee Satellite Station Ltd

 But now we are close to the end of the Sisyphean task of getting fibre to our premises to have sufficient speed for both our own plans for Earth Observation data and to satisfy what customers are requesting (such as 300Mbit symmetric).
 It has taken a total of 1.5 years and 3 orders (first two with another provider had to be cancelled as undeliverable in any realistic time-scale or cost, even the third had to be re-surveyed to get round way-leave permission problems) but we just had the fibre brought though the 0.5km of duct we installed ourselves.
 We are grateful to Fibrecast for the final success of the order for fibre with them!

-What is surprising is how small a 12-way fibre cable is compared to the standard 96mm duct that Openreach and other telecom companies specify (see below).
+What is surprising is how small a 12-way fibre cable is compared to the standard 96mm duct that Openreach and other telecom companies specify.
 But still there is a 50m or so overhead route to be installed to cross the public road, and the various fibres joined, so it will be a short time yet before we can test it and then migrate our network to use it.

 Tonga Eruption (15 Jan 2022)